BuildTheEarth/docs-website/docs/development/general.md

 | Education Development | Education Network, Education Website                                    |
 | General Development   | Everything that does not fit in any other team                          |

-BuildTheEarth Development is heavily focused on open-source projects, all of those can be found on our public [Github Organization](https://github.com/BuildTheEarth).
+BuildTheEarth Development is heavily focused on open-source projects, all of those can be found on our public [Github Organization](https://github.com/BuildTheEarth).\
+If you want to help us out with development, you can contribute to one of our github repositories or apply through [this application](https://docs.google.com/forms/d/e/1FAIpQLSdA7CI_qWNnHFwbpx_zcoQiamabSy1lc7yMmV5qPhqwq4JFZQ/viewform).

+For any questions regarding development, you can contact "minefact" on discord or send an e-mail to development@buildtheearth.net